Legion (TV series): Writing

 Kinberg teased in November 2015 that the series would tell "X-Men stories in a slightly different way and even with a slightly different tone" from the films, noting the differences in tone between the "operatic" X-Men films and the "irreverent and hysterical" Deadpool, and feeling that Legion gives "us an opportunity to go even further ... in some ways to sort of blow up the paradigm of comic book or superhero stories and almost do our Breaking Bad of superhero stories."
 Loeb noted that "the core" of all X-Men comic books has always been that "the X-Men were different ...
-We live in a world right now where diversity and uniqueness and whether or not we fit in is something that's on our minds twenty-four hours a day.
-The X-Men have never been more relevant than they are right now."
+We live in a world right now where diversity and uniqueness and whether or not we fit in is something that's on our minds twenty-four hours a day."
 Hawley added, "The great thing about exploring this character is before he has an opinion about anyone else, he has to figure out his own shit.
 That's what we all have to do.
 This journey isn't necessarily racing toward a battle with an entity, so much as embracing the battle within."

 In May 2016, Hawley described his take on the series as being inspired by the works of David Lynch, and said that "the structure of a story should reflect the content of the story.
 If the story, as in this case, is about a guy who is either schizophrenic or he has these abilities, i.e., he doesn't know what's real and what's not real, then the audience should have the same experience ... my goal with this is to do something whimsical and imaginative and unexpected.
 Not just because I want to do something different, but because it feels like the right way to tell this story."
 Elaborating on structuring the series to reflect Haller's point of view, Hawley said, "I love the idea that even when you're in it on the journey, there is this Alice in Wonderland quality to it, of a story within a story."
 Discussing the increasing popularity of unreliable narrators in television, Hawley said that he wanted to avoid making the audience think that the series is a puzzle that needs to be solved by solving the mysteries for them upfront—"We're going to take a character out of confusion into clarity and an audience out of mystery into clarity."
 Hawley deliberately chose not to directly adapt any storylines from the comics, feeling that "you're bound to offend somebody, no matter what you do" in that situation.
 Instead, he wanted to take the character of Legion and basic set-up around him, and "play" with that, which he described in relation to Fargo—"my job was not to remake the movie, to sort of retell a story that had already been told, but to try to tell a different story with the same effect, the same impact."